vktr-r2/tweeter/README.md

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+3. Go to <http://localhost:8080/> in your browser.
-5. Site is loaded with two default tweets.
+4. Site is loaded with two default tweets.
 Toggle tweet form (click button in top right corner of page) and start tweeting!

 ## Dependencies